business

 Developer Productivity

-One senior Rails developer can cover ground that takes two or three people in more fragmented stacks.
-Convention over configuration means fewer arguments about how things should work.
-In practice, this translates to 30-40% lower development costs compared to separate frontend and backend teams.
+One senior Rails developer covers ground that takes two or three people in a fragmented stack.
+Convention over configuration means fewer arguments about how things should work, so more of the budget goes to features and less to coordination.
+In practice that lands around 30-40% lower build cost than running separate frontend and backend teams on the same scope.

 Long-Term Maintenance